mjordan/islandora_workbench_docs/docs/preparing_data.md

         ├── Vol.2-3-05.tif
         └── Vol.2-3-07.tif
 ```

+This is because if you include `paged_content_from_directories: true` in your configuration file, Workbench looks within your `input_dir` for a directory named after the paged content item's `id` value, without an intermediate directory.

 A few things to note if you are using a zip archive as your input data: